 As many as half of all bicycles are stolen from the owner's home – Always lock your bike at home even when it is in your garage, flat or halls of residence.
 Please be vigilant when returning from a ride!!
 Consider investing in a ground anchor and attach it securely to a wall or concrete floor.
 Make sure you keep your bicycle out of view of prying eyes as this alone will provide an irresistible incentive to break in to your property.

 If you own a decent bicycle then it is probably a good idea to insure it.
 There are several ways you can do this; Insure your bicycle on your home contents insurance – don't forget to cover it for thefts away from home.
 More expensive bicycles may require specific insurance cover against theft and accidental damage.

 Before registering your bicycle on Immobilise take a photograph and along with this record the frame number and any key details such as make and model.
 Mark your frame with your postcode in two separate locations if possible, one of which should be hidden.
 Collectively this information stored on your Immobilise account will be crucial in recovering your bicycle should it be lost or stolen.
 It is important to consider that the frame or other identifiable codes could be removed by a thief and Radio Frequency Identification (RFID) Tagging of your bicycle is highly recommended (See diagram left) as its virtually impossible to remove from the bicycle's frame!

-  Protect your bicycle with an easy-to-fit ImmobiTag designed to give your bike a unique identity that's practically irremovable by thieves.
+Protect your bicycle with an easy-to-fit ImmobiBike designed to give your bike a unique identity that's practically irremovable by thieves.

-  ImmobiTag's for split framed bicycles are easy to fit and allow any composite or spilt framed bicycle to be traced back to its owner using the unique ID contained in the device.
+ImmobiTag RFID chips can be used for split framed or composite bicycles.
+They are easy to fit and allow bicycle to be identified and traced back to its owner using the unique ID code contained in the chip.